Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component/en.md

 The Next.js sample app provides support for [component-level data fetching](/docs/nextjs/data-fetching/component-level-data-fetching), which enables executing GraphQL queries at the component level.

-> NOTE: If you are following the `Code First` developer workflow, you can execute GeaphQL component-level queries only in `Connected Mode`.
+> NOTE: If you are following the `Code First` developer workflow, you can execute GraphQL component-level queries only in `Connected Mode`.
 They are not supported in [`Disconnected Mode`](/docs/techniques/working-disconnected/disconnected-overview).

 Next.js sample app provides easy way how to manage both local and remote data with GraphQL, fetch, cache application data.
 For this purpose we are using [apollo-client](https://www.apollographql.com/docs/react/) library.
 Our `GraphQLClientFactory` is responsible for creation of [ApolloClient](https://www.apollographql.com/docs/react/api/core/ApolloClient) instance.